This Call Has Now Closed. This Page Is Available For Information Only.

-Call for Proposals to be supported via the Opticon Radionet Pilot (ORP) Trans-National Access programme (Grant Reference Number 101004719) in semester 2022A.
+Call for Proposals to be supported via the Opticon Radionet Pilot (ORP) Trans-National Access programme (Grant Reference Number 101004719) in semester 2023A.

-In view of the COVID-19 crisis, some observatories may be forced to close temporarily, or may not be able to host visiting observers.
+Note that due to the Covid pandemic there may still be disruption to scheduled observations.
+Some observatories may be forced to close temporarily, or may not be able to host visiting observers.
 Runs so affected will not automatically be rescheduled, this will depend on local observatory policies.

 Note that technical support for the submission software is not provided out-of-hours or on weekends and late applications will not be accepted, so please complete your application in plenty of time.